View on GitHub

 ~/aama $ webappy/bin/aama-datastore-update.sh "../aama-datadata/[LANG]"

-A SPARQL service can be accessed to explore the morphological data via three interfaces:-
+The SPARQL service can be accessed to explore the morphological data via two interfaces:

 ### REVISE! ###